Pulsed-field gel electrophoresis

 Pulsed-field gel electrophoresis (PFGE) is a technique used for the separation of large DNA molecules by applying an electric field that periodically changes direction to a gel matrix.
+The mechanism driving these separations exploits the fact that very large DNA molecules unravel and "snake" through a gel matrix, and such electrophoretic trajectories are perturbed in a size-dependent manner by carefully oriented electrical pulses.
 Unlike standard agarose gel electrophoresis, which can separate DNA fragments of up to 50 kb, PFGE resolves fragments up to 10 Mb.
 This allows for the direct analysis of genomic DNA.

 History

 In 1984, David C. Schwartz and Charles Cantor published the first successful application of alternating electric fields for the separation of large DNA molecules.
 This technique, which they named PFGE, resulted in the development of several variations, including Orthogonal Field Alternation Gel Electrophoresis (OFAGE), Transverse Alternating Field Electrophoresis (TAFE), Field-Inversion Gel Electrophoresis (FIGE), and Clamped Homogeneous Electric Fields (CHEF), among others.